What Is a NAICS Code? NAICS Structure, Hierarchy & How to Read NAICS Codes

 Primary NAICS Code and the Establishment Rule

 Each establishment is assigned one primary NAICS code representing the location’s dominant economic activity.
-Dominance is commonly determined using measurable proxies such as revenue or value of shipments, with other proxies used as tie-breakers when needed.
+Dominance is typically determined using measurable proxies such as revenue or value of shipments, with payroll, hours, or headcount used when revenue-based measures are unavailable.

-Critical rule: NAICS is assigned by establishment (business location), not by enterprise-wide brand.
-That means a company can have multiple primary NAICS codes across different locations if the dominant activities differ.
+Critical rule: NAICS is assigned by establishment (business location), not enterprise-wide brand.
+A company can have multiple primary NAICS codes across locations if dominant activities differ by site.

 See: How Many NAICS Codes Can a Company Have?What Is an Establishment in NAICS?What Is an Enterprise in NAICS?